Random curves, scaling limits and Loewner evolutions: Proof of the main theorem

 \subsection{The proofs of the corollaries of the main theorem}

 In this section we will prove Corollaries~\ref{cor: driving to curve} and \ref{cor: convergence in general domains}.

-\begin{proof}[Proof of Corollary~\ref{cor: driving to curve}] If $\gamma^{(n)}$ satisfy Condition~\ref{def: b unf crossing}, then by (the proof of) Theorem~\ref{thm: main} the sequence of pairs $(\gamma^{(n)},W^{(n)})_{n \geq 0}$ is tight.
-If one of them converge, by tightness we can choose a subsequence so that the other one also converges and by Theorem~\ref{thm: main} the limits agree in the sense that the limiting curve is driven by the limiting driving process.
-Since the limit is unique (and given by the limit of the one which originally converged), we don't need to take a subsequence as the entire sequence converges. \end{proof}
+\begin{proof}[Proof of Corollary~\ref{cor: driving to curve}] If $\gamma^{(n)}$ satisfy Condition~\ref{def: b unf crossing} and its law is $\P_n$, then by (the proof of) Theorem~\ref{thm: main} for each $\eps>0$ we can choose an event $E$ satisfying $\inf_{n} \P_n (E) \geq 1 -\eps$ such that $E$ is relatively compact in all three topologies of the statement of Corollary~\ref{cor: driving to curve}.
+This fact follows from Lemma~\ref{lm: main lemma with convergence} when for any sequence $\tilde{\gamma}_n \in E$ we pass to a subsequence where $\tilde{\gamma}_{n_k}$ converges in $X$, its driving term converges uniformly on compact intervals and the hyperbolic geodesic $F_n$ converges on compact sets.
+By Lemma~\ref{lm: main lemma with convergence}, we get the convergence in the capacity parametrization and, in addition, it holds that these limits agree in the sense that the limiting curve is driven by the limiting driving term.
+Since $E$ is relatively compact, the sequence $\P_n$ is tight in the same topology.

+By this tightness, we see that if the sequence of random curves $\gamma^{(n)}$ or the sequence of driving processes $W^{(n)}$ converges in one of the three topologies, it converges also in the two other topologies.
+The argument for this is essentially the same as above.
+We pass to a subsequence where the convergence takes place also in the other topology.
+Then we notice that the sequence of the laws satisfies $\inf_{n} \P_n (E) \geq 1 -\eps$ hence the probability for the limiting objects to agree in the above sense is at least $1-\eps$.
+Since this holds for any $\eps$, the law of the other limiting object is uniquely determined.
+Therefore there is no need to pass to a subsequence, but the entire sequence converges. \end{proof}

 For the proof of Corollary~\ref{cor: convergence in general domains} notice first that by the proof of \ref{cond:quadexp}$\Rightarrow$\ref{def: b unf crossing} in Section~\ref{ssec: equiv cond} we have constants $C_1,C_2$ such that if $Q \subset U$ is a simply connected domain, whose boundary consists of a subset of $\partial U$ and some subsets of $U$ which are crosscuts $S_0$ and $S_2^j$, $j = 1,2, \ldots$, (finite or infinite set), and if $Q$ has the property that it doesn't disconnect $a$ from $b$ and $S_0$ is the ``outermost'' of the crosscuts (disconnecting the others from $a$ and $b$), then